A unique protective undergarment for firefighters

 In July 2022, WHO's cancer agency (IARC) classified occupational exposure as a firefighter as carcinogenic to humans according to their highest degree of certainty (Group 1).

-CPP's undergarments have been tested at the Rescue Services’ training site Guttasjön outside Borås (Sweden) under the leadership of CIT Chalmers University in Gothenburg, Lund's University and IVL the Swedish Environmental Research Institute.
-The results are 70 times higher protection compared to current standard clothing.
+CPP's undergarments have been tested by CIT Chalmers University in Gothenburg, Lund's University and IVL the Swedish Environmental Research Institute, and reduce the skin's exposure of hazardous PAHs to one thousandth.